caarlos0-graveyard/java-best-practices/README.md

 A practical guide through all sort of nonsense things people should not do while coding Java.

-## Why private?

-It will be private until it's mature enough to go public.
-Meanwhile, let's do this.

 ## Contributing

 - Create a branch in this repository;